 9. Serve alongside a bowl of white rice.

 I invited Kayoko over for lunch to enjoy these tails with me.
 We both agreed that the marinade made the salmon very fluffy in texture.
-And although the tails looked pretty big on our plates, we had no problem finishing on each for ourselves!
+And although the tails looked pretty big on our plates, we had no problem finishing one each!
 Thanks for the tip, Aunt Judy.